Data Storage & Retention

-Compliance with 45 CFR 46.115(b) requires that all records relating to IRB approved research be retained for 3 years after the completion of the project.Records may be preserved in hard-copy, electronic or other media form, and must be accessible for audit purposes.
+Records to be maintained include: copies of all research proposals reviewed, scientific evaluations (if any), consent documents, progress reports, reports of injuries to subjects and other unanticipated problems, and copies of all correspondences between the IRB and the investigator(s).Records may be preserved in hard-copy, electronic or other media form, and must be accessible for audit purposes.
 Records for completed projects should be stored in secure locations on campus with the same care used when the project was active.

 If a researcher (faculty, staff or student) leaves UD, a copy of the research records must remain on campus.
-Students should coordinate storage of research records with their faculty advisors and/or departments.
-In the event that the advisor or department is unable to retain the records, the records should be sent to the IRB office for secure storage in University Archives.
+Students should coordinate storage of research records with their faculty advisor(s) and/or departments.
+In the event that the advisor or department are unable to retain the records, they should be sent to the IRB office for secure storage in University Archives.
 Copies of all human subjects research records for faculty and staff leaving the University should similarly be sent to the IRB office for secure storage in University Archives.
 Records sent to archives will be recalled only in the event of an audit requirement, and will be destroyed at the end of the 3 year retention period.

 Destruction of human subjects research records should be performed in a fashion that protects the confidentiality of the research subjects.
 It is recommended that paper records be shredded, that physical tapes (audio and video) be erased and physically destroyed, and that electronic media used to store data be scrubbed after the files are deleted.